Ixcatl/fables_novasophonia/docs/core/basics.rst

 Most actions require a roll, or *check*, to count successes by rolling with d6s.
 Each die that rolls a 5 or 6 is a success; anything below normally does not.
 Checks between two characters may pit their rolls against one another; others will require a static target of winning dice to succeed.
 Every different type of check has its own way of determining the number of dice and what its succeeding conditions are.

 | When making a roll, a player may have access to a certain number of :term:`rerolls <reroll>`.
 Immediately after a roll is made (but before it is finalized), the player may choose a die for each allowed reroll and roll them again.
 The better of the two outcomes is then used and tallied up with the rest.
-| As a rule of thumb, any time where you would be left with half a die - such as a check with an Attribute ending in .5 - a single extra reroll is given.
+| As a rule of thumb, any time where you would be left with half a die - such as a check with an attribute ending in .5 - a single extra reroll is given.

 Certain exceptionally easy rolls may also :term:`favor` towards the lower end.
 A check with +1 favor, for instance, will have a success range of 4-6 instead of 5-6, making it substantially easier to pass.